CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 * PCR primer cocktail
 * PCR master mix

-## Required Materials for Day 2 (These do not come with the Illumina TruSeq kit and must be purchased separately):
+{% include important.html content="The following items are not included with the Illumina kit and must be purchased separately" %}

 * Magnetic plate for a 96-well tray
 * 96-well trays